YuvarajTana/python-web-fullstack/README.md

-# Fullstack web developer(Python, Django, JavaScript, React and MySql)
+# Fullstack web development(Python, Django, JavaScript, React and MySql)

 ## What is fullstack, possible combinations and discussions around it